Category: Credit Card Guides

 How to earn Chase points

-For a limited time, the Chase Sapphire Preferred® Card comes with 100,000 bonus points after you spend $5,000 on purchases within the first three months from account opening.
+The Chase Sapphire Preferred® Card comes with 60,000 bonus points after you spend $5,000 on purchases within the first three months from account opening.
 That’s 40,000 points higher than its standard offer.
 It’s been nearly four years since the card has touted a bonus this juicy.

 Beyond its welcome bonus, the Chase Sapphire Preferred earns points at the following rates: